 My name is Berta Cecilia Rivera, I am from the community of Caimito.
 I was introduced to Forum Foundation through Professor Elvia Martinez.
 In 2013 I first received support through a program that provided students with uniforms and boots.

-I graduated with a diploma in Agriculture and Livestock High School at the José de Los Reyes Vásquez School.
-After graduating, I was selected to participate in an English course offered by Forum Foundation at the Technological University of Panama in Penonome.
+I graduated with a diploma in Agriculture and Livestock from the José de Los Reyes Vásquez High School.
+After graduating, I was selected to participate in an English course offered by the Forum Foundation at the Technological University of Panama in Penonome.
 I was then awarded a full scholarship to attend a year abroad at The Hun School of Princeton, NJ.

-I am currently finishing my graduation requirements for a degree in Logistics and Multimodal Transportation at the Technological University of Panama.
+I have recently finished my graduation requirements for a degree in Logistics and Multimodal Transportation at the Technological University of Panama.
 I plan on continuing to learn in order to prepare myself to achieve my career goals.

 Some of the educational issues that I could see in my community during the pandemic are; the lack of network coverage, low use of technology, and lack of internet access.
 These deficiencies have made many children unable to receive their classes, either because they do not know how to complete their assignments because they lack clarifying information on the topics.
 On the other hand, most students live with their parents or grandparents, who can not always explain what to do to complete the assignments.
 Finally, most families have limited resources, and don’t have the money to buy cell phone cards, without them, students are forced to miss out on their studies.

 There are many challenges that the communities face, but I consider that the biggest challenge is to maintain and improve the level of education.
 Today students have been challenged to be their own teachers.
 Those who do not have the tools to advance are forced to abandon education.
 For all these reasons and more I thank Forum Foundation, especially its founders Mr. Keffer and Mrs. Robinson because they have always opened the doors to many students who have the desire to continue studying.